The “promiscuity” gene is a genetic variant of the DRD4 gene, associated with an increased likelihood of sexual promiscuity.

 Dopamine is a neurotransmitter or a chemical made in the brain that gives us feelings of reward and pleasure.
-The dopamine receptor D4 (encoded by the DRD4 gene) binds dopamine and transmits the signal into the cells.
+The dopamine receptor D4, encoded by the DRD4 gene, binds dopamine and transmits the signal into the cells.

 We inherit two copies of the DRD4 gene – one from each parent.
-We can inherit two identical copies (e.g. both 4R) or two different copies (e.g. 4R and 7R).
+This mean we can inherit two identical copies (e.g. both 4R) or two different copies (e.g. 4R and 7R).

 If an individual has at least one copy of the 7R+ allele (includes 7R, 8R, 9R, 10R and 11R), they are twice as likely to be promiscuous compared to individuals with 7R- alleles (less than 7 repeats).

 The most common DRD4 variant worldwide is the 4R version and approximately 65% of the population carry this version.
 The 7R form is the next most common (20%), followed by the 2R allele (9%).
 The other alleles are less common, especially the very rare alleles that have eight or more repeats (less than 1%).